 - The Privacy Act of 1974, as amended (Privacy Act)

 The intent of FERPA is to protect the privacy of students, in part by prohibiting post-secondary institutions from disclosing personally identifiable information (PII) contained in education records to any third party – including the student’s parents – without permission.
 FERPA applies to all post-secondary institutions that receive federal funds.

 The HEA specifically restricts the use of FAFSA data and states that data collected on the FAFSA form shall be used only for the application, award, and administration of aid awarded under federal student aid programs, state aid or aid awarded by the institution.

 The Privacy Act governs the collection, maintenance and use of records maintained by federal agencies and generally prohibits agencies from disclosing data contained in those records.
 The Privacy Act can impose restrictions on institutions as well if a federal agency lawfully provides records or access to records to an institution.

 What does this mean for students at St. Thomas?

 - The HEA is the most restrictive of these laws.
-It applies specifically to FAFSA data and financial aid information and does not include any provision to allow students to authorize the release of this financial aid information to any entity other than scholarship or tribal organizations.
-Because of HEA, the financial aid office will not disclose information collected from your FAFSA or your financial aid award or eligibility to any third party person or entity requesting this data on your behalf.
-If you are applying for benefits, housing, etc. where the application requests information about your financial aid, you must provide that information directly to the organization.
+It applies specifically to FAFSA data and financial aid information.
+Because of HEA, the financial aid office will not disclose information collected from your FAFSA, financial aid, or eligibility to any third party person or entity requesting this data on your behalf without your signed authorization.
+With your signed authorization, the requested information would be provided directly to the third party person or entity.